hcts-hra/heidenc/content/bibliography.md

 ---

-Runfu 潤甫, *Huangchao jingshiwen tongbia皇朝經世文統編,107 juan。Shanghai: Baoshanzhai, 1901.Consists of unsourced essays published earlier.
+Runfu 潤甫, *Huangchao jingshiwen tongbia 皇朝經世文統編, 107 juan。Shanghai: Baoshanzhai, 1901.Consists of unsourced essays published earlier.
 Quite a few are from newspapers that are badly preserved or did not survive.
 Especially useful to check illegible characters in the *Shenbao* databases as this edition is based on the originals.

-Availability: Scan in HD database.
+Availability: All volumns can be accessed at [*Zhongguo zhexueshu dianzihua jihua*](https://ctext.org/library.pl?if=gb&res=90319) Scan in HD database.

 ---